 What Cochlear Implant Should I Get?

-At Woodward Audiology, LLC we service cochlear implants from Cochlear® and Advanced Bionics®.
+At Hearing Care Partners we service cochlear implants from Cochlear® and Advanced Bionics®.
 Please visit there respective websites for more information on the products and options they offer.
 An audiologist or medical specialist will be able to review the details and differences of the products offered by these manufactures to determine the best one for you.